satan666/_LP/README.md

 - Quick Loot
 - Block Salvation

-## Keybindings and Key Combinations explanation
+## Keybindings and Key Combinations explained

 **IMPROVED RIGHT CLICK** - Activate this functionality by selecting checkbox from the menu